 British Swimming Championships: Adam Peaty wins 50m breaststroke gold

-Adam Peaty defended his men's 50m breaststroke title on the final day of competition at the British Swimming Championships in Edinburgh.
+Adam Peaty secured his second title in as many days with victory in the 50m breaststroke at the British Swimming Championships in Glasgow.

 The Olympic champion, who claimed the 100m gold and sealed his place on the British World Championships team yesterday, won in 26.51 seconds.

 "I put expectation on myself - I would have liked to go faster," he said.